g0v/twgeojson/README.md

 * Town level translation for the 2010 city merge
 * Provide zip code as layer properties for towns

+# Note

+* we used d3-plugins/simplify to simplify the output json files, but d3-plugins/simplify is declared deprecated, replaced by TopoJSON and removed from github.
+  Thus, we made some changes to adopt this issue.
+Please use TopoJSON format instead of GeoJSON in the future.

 # See Also

 * http://www.iot.gov.tw/ct.asp?xItem=154948&ctNode=1091